nitlang/nit/doc/manual/constructor.md

 ## Uncollected attributes

-There is three cases for an attributes to not be collected in the `new`.
+There are three cases for which an attribute is not collected in a `new` construction.

 * Attributes with a default value
 * Attributes with the annotation `noinit`